top of page

 I whānau mai ahau ki Netanya, no Iharaira ahau.

 I was born in Netanya in Israel.
 I visited New Zealand on my honeymoon and we loved it so much that we returned in 2020 with our three sons.
 In Israel I worked as a Baby Development Instructor and Lactation Counsellor.
 I was particularly interested in helping babies and parents who were struggling.
+I have always loved working with children because they are honest.
+Most of all though children make me laugh and I have fun with them.

 When we moved to Wellington two of my sons joined the Moriah whānau and I felt so happy to see them nurtured and challenged here.
 In fact, I fell in love again with Moriah!
 I feel so lucky to get to play all day with the children and get paid for it.